USTH-STQA-2026/stqa-manual-testing-stqa_group_06/submissions/bug-reports.md

 **Kết quả thực tế:**
 - Book BOOK006 is displayed with status: “Borrowing”
 - However, no corresponding borrow record exists in the system.
+- The issue was reproduced for MEM003 only.

 **Tác động:**
 - TThe system contains inconsistent borrowing data.